Tips for wicked high yields!

-When it comes to growing your favorite pot strain, it is important not to become impatient and skip the requisite steps.
-Otherwise, you may suffer from an inadequate yield or even worse – low-quality weed.
+When it comes to growing your favorite pot strain, it is essential not to become impatient and skip the necessary steps.
+Otherwise, you may suffer from a reduced yield or even worse – low-quality weed.
 In this growing guide for Green Crack, we will outline the best ways to cultivate this sativa-dominant (75%) hybrid.

 Green Crack is a strain with a uniquely pungent odor, offering a fruity yet earthy scent along with a delightful citrus taste.
-The aftertaste is among the best of any strain out there, so you can fight fatigue, become more creative, and have a lingering taste of the tropics in your mouth!
-Medicinally speaking, Green Crack has frequently been used to treat depression, chronic body pain, and stress.
+The aftertaste is among the best of any strain out there.
+As a result, you can fight fatigue, become more creative, and have a lingering taste of the tropics in your mouth!
+Medicinally speaking, Green Crack is used to treat depression, chronic body pain, and stress.

-To be clear, you can grow Green Crack indoors because its indica component keeps the plant at medium height.
+You can grow Green Crack indoors because its indica component keeps the plant at medium height.
 The rapid flowering cycle of just eight weeks means growers still keep this strain indoors between temperatures of 70- and 90-degrees Fahrenheit.
-It produces up to 18 ounces per square meter planted, and you should be able to enjoy more than one indoor harvest annually.
+It produces up to 18 ounces per square meter planted, and you can enjoy more than one indoor harvest annually.

 If you’ve ever grown any form of marijuana, you’ll understand the importance of adding the right nutrients at the correct time.
-The three most important are Nitrogen (N), Phosphorus (P) and Potassium (K).
-Green Crack strains follow the conventional wisdom that you must feed it a greater degree of N in the vegetative stage.
+The three most important are Nitrogen (N), Phosphorus (P), and Potassium (K).
+Green Crack strains follow the conventional wisdom that you must feed it a higher degree of N in the vegetative stage.

-Where Green Crack is different is at the end of the vegetative stage.
+However, Green Crack is different is at the end of the vegetative stage.
 Once you force your plants into flowering, it is essential that you significantly increase the level of Phosphorus they receive.
-Ideally, you will begin adding P even before the flowering stages begins.
-If you do this correctly, you will be rewarded with buds so fat you won’t be able to believe your eyes!
+Ideally, you will begin adding P even before the flowering stage starts.
+If you do this correctly, you get buds so fat you won’t be able to believe your eyes!